He’s always been one of my favorite Winnie-the-Pooh characters: Eeyore. So sad, so somber, so blue.

 In older people?
 We often blame those same warnings on “just aging.”

-Several examples of health issues to question in Grandma?
+Several physical examples of health issues to question in Grandma as possible depression symptoms?

 - Digestive problems like nausea, indigestion, diarrhea, or constipation